 Life requires life as a sacrifice.
 In bygone days, all mothers knew that bearing children was risky.
 Far too often, mothers died in giving birth.
 There never was any question as to who was to live and who decided who lives.
 Mothers did not play God as they do today.
 Fortunately, the women who lived prior to our enlightened sexual age did not have eager physicians to tamper with prenatal life.
 Even the pagan doctors feared the gods too much to meddle with the regeneration process.
 Only evil people dared to disrupt the domain of the deities.
 For both, pregnant women and physicians, it was their divine duty and great honor to bring children into the world.
 Their world celebrated pregnancy while our world has become a mortuary.

 Mary believed that the fruit of her womb would become what God had promised.
-It was not just faith in an idea; but faith in herself that she could fill the role God had ordained for her.
-To her, it meant being the handmaid or servant of the Lord.
+It was not just faith in an idea, but faith in herself that she could fill the role God had ordained for her.
+To her, it meant being the handmaid and a servant of the Lord.
 She felt able enough to take on the responsibility of child rearing.
 First, carrying a baby in her womb and then nourishing and nurturing it until it can be on its own.
 Mary performed admirably.
 In her care, her son Jesus learned early as to who He was and what He was intended to be.
 At the age of twelve, He was in the Temple acquiring knowledge and not on the streets seeking mischief.
 It was not an easy chore to care for a special child.
 The prediction of Simeon, that a sword would pierce her heart, must have hunted her.
 It was not that her son was special, for all children are special, but that He was different from other children.
 The idea that He was the Son of a heavenly Father and that He was destined to cause the rising and falling of others must have been ridiculed and laughed at.
 Luke recalls that people would speak against him.
 It meant isolation for the boy and his family.
 One wonders how many times his step-father must have said, “Why can’t you be and act like the other children?”
 Siblings themselves do not like it when one of them is different.
 The story of his ancestor Joseph, who was sold into slavery by his brothers, was familiar to Joseph the foster father.

 Mary’s world was kinder to mothers than our world is today.
 But then, mothers did not compete for a man’s job.
 They did not have to because they had husbands who provided for their families, even for adopted children.
 Is it any wonder why women have many second thoughts on becoming mothers?
 Then add the distorted view of the picture world that has designed a TV Women with certain dimensions and looks.
 Motherhood simply cannot compete with these demands nor can it survive in a system that prefers shapes and looks to overweight and wrinkles.
 The same marketers that use slim young ladies to push their products push foods and additives that only add to weight and wrinkling problems.
 Women have become prey to an advertising media that does not care what happens to them as long as their coffers are being filled with green paper.
 On one hand, women are urged to buy foods that expand their waistline; on the other, they are forced into dieting, exercising and even medical treatments.
 They are being kicked back and forth like a football and all for profits.